What is FF&E Procurement?

 Regardless of who is procuring, management of information of all FF&E is crucial.
 Clear communication between the procurement party, designer, and owner keeps the project running smoothly without site delays.
 There is a lot of data to manage, including cost, status, source, operation and installation instructions, and alternates.

 To keep everyone on the same page, we recommend using a flexible database tool.
 A digital tool like this pulls information from your design model and can be viewed by whoever the procurement agent might be—whether they’re in-house or not.
 A flexible database tool will also make it possible to organize and view Revit data, FF&E specs, and vendor directory in one place.

 The FF&E procurement process is comprised of three distinct phases: sourcing, purchasing, and follow through.

 We’ll walk through the FF&E procurement process from the perspective of a designer working with procurement agent on a large project.

-First up, the procurement agent will need to source the products.
-As the designer, you may have supplied exact specs or design intent drawings for custom work.
+First, the procurement agent will need to source the products.
+As the designer, you may have supplied exact specs, Procurement Drawings (PCDs) or design intent drawings for custom work.
 It is the procurement agent’s responsibility to execute this design intent for the best price and on schedule.
 A good procurement agent will find the balance between quality, schedule, and price.